-The University's contract for non-hazardous waste relies on microchipped bins to accurately weigh waste on collection.
+The University's contract for non-hazardous waste relies on micro-chipped bins to accurately weigh waste on collection.
 Having a single contract in place across the University supports data capture on recycling and recovery rates.
 Rather than relying on estimates, we now have accurate data on most waste materials.
-This allows more precise billing for waste management, creating a financial incentive for each part of the Unviersity to manage its waste better.
+This allows more precise billing for waste management, creating a financial incentive for each part of the University to manage its waste better.
 Further examples of activities to reduce waste:

-- 1) Changing formerly paper based procedures to digital, including internal billing, payslips, and accident reports. - 2) Working to reduce packaging waste by consolidating equipment shipments and flagging suppliers who collect packaging for reuse. - 3) Diverting food surplus to local charity organisations. - 4) Promoting engagement tools
+- Changing formerly paper based procedures to digital, including internal billing, payslips, and accident reports. - Working to reduce packaging waste by consolidating equipment shipments and flagging suppliers who collect packaging for reuse. - Diverting food surplus to local charity organisations. - Establishing and expending a food waste stream. - · Promoting engagement tools.

-The figure below represents the waste stream distribution of the University estate.
+The figure below represents waste stream distribution of the University estate.